priitp2/trctools/README.md

 `trc2db` turns Oracle SQL trace (also known as event 10046) files into Parquet, or loads it into Oracle database.
-It tracle database client interactions with the database and assigns unique id's.

  `summary.py` contains pre-canned queries and statistics about the generated Parquet file(s).